Erik the Viking: Plot

 Erik, a young Viking, discovers that he has no taste for rape and pillage, and suffers guilt over the death of an innocent woman, Helga.

 Erik learns from the wise woman Freya that Fenrir the wolf has swallowed the sun, plunging the world into the age of Ragnarök.
 Erik resolves to travel to Asgard to petition the gods to end Ragnarök.
 Freya informs him that to do so he must seek the Horn Resounding in the land of Hy-Brasil.
 The first note blown upon the Horn will take Erik and his crew to Asgard, the second will awaken the gods, and the third will bring the crew home.
 Erik sets out with a crew of all ages and professions from his village, including Harald, a Christian missionary who does not believe the myths.

-Keitel Blacksmith is persuaded by his apprentice Loki into secretly opposing Erik's plan, and joins Erik's crew in order to sabotage Erik's plans.
+Keitel Blacksmith is persuaded by his apprentice Loki into secretly opposing Erik's plan, and he joins Erik's crew to sabotage Erik's plans.
 Loki sneaks out to inform Halfdan the Black, a local warlord afraid that peace will mean the end of his reign.
 Halfdan's crew sets sail in pursuit of Erik.

 Arriving at Hy-Brasil, Erik and crew are astonished to find it a sunlit land where the people, who dress like ancient Greeks, are exceedingly friendly and hospitable (if musically untalented).
 Erik promptly falls in love with Princess Aud, daughter of King Arnulf.
 During one of their romantic encounters, Erik hides from Arnulf using Aud's magic cloak of invisibility.

 Aud has warned the Vikings that should blood ever be shed upon Hy-Brasil, the entire island would sink beneath the waves.
 Erik and his crew defend Hy-Brasil against Halfdan's ship.
-Loki is found aboard the ship, and pretends to have sneaked aboard to sabotage it.
+Loki is found aboard the ship, and he pretends to have sneaked aboard to sabotage it.
 In gratitude for Erik's having saved Hy-Brasil, King Arnulf presents him with the Horn Resounding, which is much larger than Erik had imagined.
 Loki steals the Horn's mouthpiece in the night, without which it cannot be sounded, and persuades Keitel to throw it in the sea.
 Snorri, one of Erik's men, catches them in the act and Loki kills him.
 A single drop of the man's blood falls from Loki's dagger and triggers an earthquake that causes the island to sink.